What is Cryotherapy?

 Is it Safe?

 Yes.
 Cryotherapy has been around for the past 30+ years.
-Problems have only arisen if a client steps into the machine with wet clothing, especially wet socks, as water will freeze immediately at these temperatures.
-The nitrogen being used to cool the single-person cryosauna is the same nitrogen that makes up the air we breathe (actually 78% of it).
+The nitrogen being used to cool the single-person Cryotherapy machine is the same nitrogen that makes up the air we breathe (actually 78% of it).
 In the Cryotherapy sauna, the operator will properly set the machine to the desired height so that the clients head is above the nitrogen vapors.
 Here, the client breathes normal room-air.
 In order to protect the more temperature sensitive tissues such as hands and feet, clients wear dry socks, slippers, and gloves, which we provide.

 Can I work out before, or after doing Cryotherapy?